-So here (with apologies to cognitive scientists and philosophers) is a consumer's guide to the more common states of consciousness you may see in your daily life.
+Here, with apologies to cognitive scientists and philosophers, is a consumer's guide to the more common states of consciousness you may encounter in your daily life.

-It may be better to see the brain the way Marvin Mirsky theorized long ago - as a bunch of "kludges", engineering systems jerry built to do one thing like vision, that through evolution got involved in 15 or more activities of which they are necessary but insufficient parts.
-It's kind of like thinking of a plywood two by four as potentially part of a table, the base of a floor, a weapon, an anti-GERD bed headboard elevator, a plane for writing, a carved signboard, a room divider, a toy, plus who knows what else.
+It may be better to see the brain the way Marvin Mirsky theorized long ago: as a bunch of "kludges," or engineering systems jerry-built to do one thing, like vision, that through evolution got involved in 15 or more activities of which they are necessary but insufficient parts.
+It's kind of like thinking of a plywood two-by-four as potentially part of a table, the base of a floor, a weapon, bed headboard, elevator, plane for writing, carved signboard, room divider, toy, plus who knows what else.

-4. REM sleep - commonly thought of as dream sleep (we actually can dream in any stage of sleep) REM is a bizarre state of consciousness.
+4. REM sleep.
+Commonly thought of as dream sleep (although we actually can dream in any stage of sleep) REM is a bizarre state of consciousness.
 Temperature controls disappear, while the many kludges of the brain seem to communicate with each other in a sometimes forlorn attempt to take the new information of the previous day, anneal it with old memories, and remake it into newer information the body then uses to remake itself.
 A time of much rewiring and rejiggering of memory and thoughts, including peak testosterone production, the fragments of what REM produces as it helps remake the brain become what we call complex dreams.

 It's Always Different